leticiaacs-dev/datascience/README.md

 # datascience
 Data Analytics and Visualization.

-Some of the charts have interactions and I made a link so you can access it.
+Some of the charts have interactions and I made a gif of them for easy visualization.

 A project about analysis and visualization of sales data.